Learning Market Making with Closing Auctions: Market Model

-\subsubsection{Trading during the continuous phase \texorpdfstring{$[ 0, \tau^\op )$}{}}
+\subsubsection{Trading During the Continuous Phase \texorpdfstring{$[ 0, \tau^\op )$}{}}

 During the continuous phase on the LOB, we assume that each market participant observes the mid price $S_t^\mathrm{mid} = \alpha k_t^\mathrm{mid}$ at any time $t< \tau^\op$, where $k^\mathrm{mid}_t\in \mathbb N$ represents the number of tick at which the mid price is priced.
 Exogenous market takers take submit market orders on both side of the market and consume liquidity.
 The number of market taker arriving on the side $\zeta\in\{+,-\}$ follows a counting process denoted by $N^\zeta$, where $\zeta = +$ denotes the ask side, and $\zeta = -$ the bid side.
-In other words, $N_t^\zeta$ market takers have arrived on the side $\zeta$.
+In other words, $N_t^\zeta$ market takers have arrived on the side $\zeta$ (e.g., if $\zeta=+$, then $N^+$ corresponds to buying market takers, consuming liquidity on the sell side).
 We assume that each market taker $i \leq N_t^\zeta$ submits a market order with volume $\nu_t^{\zeta,i}$ on the $\zeta$ side of the CLOB at time $t$.
 The agent is a market maker and submit limit orders characterized by a limit price denoted by $S_t^\bullet=\alpha k_t$ at time $t$ where $k_t$ denoted the number of tick chosen at time $t$ to price the asset, and a proposed volume $v_t$.
 The agent therefore submits an order characterized by the pair $(k_t,v_t)$ at time $t$ on the limit order book.
 We assume that the agent is selling her inventory $I$ on the LOB during the continuous phase.
 This order is thus a limit order on $v_{t} \leq I_{t}$ shares at price $S_{t}^\bullet = \alpha k_t$. \begin{remark} Note that $\delta_{t} :=k_t-k_t^\mathrm{mid}$ represents the number of tick between the sell limit order proposed by the agent and the mid price, seen as the ask-spread of the agent. \end{remark}

 The liquidity provided by exogenous market makers at price level $S_{t}^{\zeta,j} = \alpha k_{t}^{\zeta,j}$, where $k_{t}^{\zeta,j} = k_{t}^\mathrm{mid}+\zeta j$ for $j \in \mathbb{Z}$ and $\zeta \in \{+,-\}$ is given by the volume $V_{t}^{\zeta,j}$ at any time $t$.
 The depth of the order book on side $\zeta$ is given by